Heat Pump and HVAC Leasing: Cost, Benefits, and Savings

 - Predictable cost: A fixed monthly cost lets you budget in advance.

-- Long-term contract: You’ll be in a long-term contract which may be expensive to break.
+- Long-term contract: You’ll be in a contract for several years, which may be expensive to break before your options to buy out the system kick in.

-Whether you should lease or buy a heat pump depends on your specific circumstances.
+Whether you should lease, buy, or lease to own an HVAC system or a heat pump depends on your specific circumstances.

-Of course, your budget, credit status, and other fiscal considerations are key.
-So is whether you can benefit directly from tax credits or your current tax liability is too low to claim them yourself.
+Your budget, credit status, and other fiscal considerations are key.
+So is whether you can benefit directly from federal, state, or utility/local incentives.

 For some, the benefit of more efficient home heating and cooling without the major upfront expense is a big draw.

-When you lease a heat pump with LightReach, you’ll work with experienced professionals and top-rated customer service.
+When you lease a heat pump or other HVAC system with the Palmetto Comfort Plan, you’ll work with experienced professionals and top-rated customer service.
 You can get energy-efficient home heating and cooling for $0 down.

 At or near the end of the lease term, you will have options, including renewing with reduced monthly rates, buying the system, or upgrading to a new, more efficient heat pump system.